 - 1.1 The Care Act 2014 is the most significant reform of social care legislation in more than 60 years, putting people and their carers in control of their care and support.
-It replaces a patchwork of laws which have built up since the 1948 National Assistance Act.
-The Care Act has created a single, modern law relating to: - social care and support for adults and carers - safeguarding - care standards. - 1.2 The Care Act makes it clear what kind of social care people should expect.
+The Care Act has created a single, modern law that makes it clear what kind of social care people should expect. - 1.2 The Care Act reforms the law relating to social care and support for adults and carers, safeguarding and care standards.
 It also promotes the integration of care and support with health services.
 It takes into account the findings of the Dilnot Commission's Report into the funding of care and support, and the Francis Inquiry into failings at the Mid Staffordshire NHS Foundation Trust.

+1.3 Why the act is necessary

-The Care Act applies to all adults in the area who need care and support, whether arranged or funded by the state, or by the individual themselves, or by a combination. - 1.3 The legislative framework for adult care and support in England is outdated.
+The legislative framework for adult care and support in England is outdated.
 It focuses on crisis intervention rather than prevention and early intervention.
 It is focused on the provision of services rather than supporting the system to be centred around the health and wellbeing of people and carers.
-The current legal framework contains many gaps and is confusing for those who deliver and manage the service, and for individuals receiving services or trying to understand their own entitlements. - 1.4 The primary objective of the act is to modernise the legal basis for adult care and support in England.
-This will make the law easier to understand and apply, and will bring greater clarity, consistency and equality of access to care and support.
-The intended effect is also to improve the outcomes and experience of care, and secure a more effective use of public and community resources by: - improving the personalisation of services - giving people more choice and control over how their desired outcomes are achieved. - 1.5 Most of the new duties and responsibilities are planned to take effect from April 2015.
-The first requirements are related to duties on information and advice (including advice on paying for care), duty on market shaping, assessments (including carers'
+The current legal framework contains many gaps and is confusing for those who deliver and manage the service, and for individuals receiving services or trying to understand their own entitlements.

+1.4 Policy objectives The primary intended objective of the act is to modernise the legal basis for adult care and support in England.
+This should make the law easier to understand and apply, and should bring greater clarity, consistency and equality of access to care and support.
+The intended effect is also to improve the outcomes and experience of care, and secure a more effective use of public and community resources by improving the personalisation of services, giving people more choice and control over how their desired outcomes are achieved.
+The level to which the new legislation can achieve the intended policy objectives above, in the context of the funding cuts imposed by central government on local authorities, is questionable.

+1.5 Timescales

-assessments), national minimum threshold for eligibility, personal budgets, care and support plans, safeguarding and universal deferred payment agreements.
+Most of the new duties and responsibilities are planned to take effect from April 2015.
+The first requirements are related to duties on information and advice (including advice on paying for care), duty on market shaping, assessments (including carers' assessments), national minimum threshold for eligibility, personal budgets, care and support plans, safeguarding and universal deferred payment agreements.

-- 1.6 Reforms to the way care is funded and paid for are planned to come into effect from April 2016.
-These will introduce: - a cap on the costs that people will have to pay for care - an increase to the means testing level - care accounts. - 1.7 The most significant changes being introduced in 2015/16 are the improved legal rights and increased support for carers.
+Reforms to the way care is funded and paid for are planned to come into effect from April 2016.

+1.6 Impacts

+The most significant changes being introduced in 2015/16 are the improved legal rights and increased support for carers.

-Other potential impacts relate to:
+Other main impacts relate to: